encolajs/encolajs-enforma/docs/core-concepts/rendering-modes.md

 ```

 Using headless fields along side base components should be reserved for prototyping.
 Once you know what you want you should create your own components.

-## Choosing a Rendering Mode

-Consider these factors when selecting a rendering mode:

-- **Form complexity** - More complex forms may benefit from schema approach
-- **Design requirements** - Custom designs may require headless mode
-- **Dynamic requirements** - Server-driven forms work best with schema mode
-- **Developer preferences** - Some teams prefer explicit markup over schemas